The Spirit Burns On

 The camp grew and evolved, fueled by a steady passion for its community and a dedication to its children.
 In the early 1980s, the Canadian Diabetes Association (now Diabetes Canada) began working closely with the camp committee from Kiwanis, eventually assuming full sponsorship of the camp a few years later.

 2018 marked a major milestone for Camp Banting as it continued under its own sails as an independent camp for children and families affected by type 1 diabetes.
 The camp continues with its existing medical leadership and volunteers intact.
-Camp directors and program leadership have been sourced from long-attending alumni.
-Operating as an independent not for profit organization, in partnership with the Children’s Hospital of Eastern Ontario, Lions Clubs of Canada, and the Bonnenfant YMCA-YWCA Outdoor Education and Leadership Centre, we’re looking forward to celebrating our sixty-sixth anniversary on the shores of the Ottawa River in August.
+Camp directors and program leadership have been sourced from long-attending alumni, operating as an independent charity.

 Diagnosis is a Timeless Challenge for Families.